DanTappan/VISCA-Game-Controller/README.md

 </tr>
 <tr>
 <td>
-Select camera 1-4.
+Select camera 1-8.
 If BitFocus Companion is running (and properly configured) this also sets the Preview window to the selected camera
 </td>
 <td>
-Buttons A, B, X, Y
+Buttons A, B, X, Y - short press selects 1-4, long press selects 5-8
 </td>
 </tr>
 <tr>